FAQ and helpful resources

 UI International Travel Policies

 Issuing a subaward where UI is the lead organization will require increased administrative work and communication.
 For this reason, proposals including subawards should allow more time for proposal preparation.
-Generally, the GSO recommends adding one week’s time to the preparation timeline for each subaward.
+Generally, the GSO recommends adding one week to the preparation timeline for each subaward.
 For example: A submission without a subaward should reach out to the GSO 4 weeks before the sponsor deadline.
 A submission with 2 subawards should be in contact with the GSO 6 weeks before the sponsor deadline.

 When issuing a subaward, the University of Iowa is considered the prime institution and all funds, oversight, and reporting will flow through the UI and lead PI.

 PIs should consider the role and nature of collaboration with their subawardee to appropriately determine if a subaward is the most appropriate collaborative arrangement.
 Other arrangements such as a contractor, vendor, or joint collaboration, may be an option depending on the sponsor and specifics of the arrangement.
+GSO staff can advise on this matter.

 Post-award